maximilianosinopoli/maximilianosinopoli/README.md

   <p>I started this journey doing a coding bootcamp with School of Code based in Uk, and I'm currently over the moon working at Gulp Digital  🚀 </p>

   <p> I stand out for being an extremely curious person, with a proactive personality and passion for learning and exploring new topics.
 I'm really interested in this exciting times for the tech landscape, specially on projects that look for to make a positive impact on people's life 🙏</p>
   <p>As I'm a quite restless person I'm always researching and playing-around with new topics of interest.
-At the moment: Blockchain.
+At the moment: DevOps.
 I'm also a bit fan of outdoor sports so I'm always on something out there.. 🏄‍♂️ </p>

 >